diminutive/minimal-r-package-discuss/README.md

 ## Why maintain minimal packages?

 The repos grew naturally out of informal and "scatter gun" testing and exploration.
 When I finally learn how to get something to work I like to have a tiny example, because *I know it worked once* and an actual package is good proof.
-It's extremely easy to move on from that simple example, complicate things and get lost - and then you're git hell or worse.
+It's extremely easy to move on from that simple example, complicate things and get lost - and then you're in git hell or worse.
 It's also hard to fork a functional package and strip it back to just that part you need, it's exactly this *getting started* core that I'm often looking for.

 Ideally these might be canonical, the perfect starting point if you need *library IJK* in an R package - just fork it, test it, and starting specializing it.
 These examples are definitely not good enough for that, yet.